WebVideoCap v1.25 - Capture Flash video and RTSP/MMS streams.

 WebVideoCap doesn't require any installation process or additional DLL files.
 In order to start using it, simply run the executable file - WebVideoCap.exe

 After you run it, the main window of WebVideoCap is displayed.
 First, you have to select the folder that you want to save the captured video files.
 By default, the save folder is located in the 'files' folder under the folder of the executable file.
-If you have more than one network or dialup adapter, you should also select the right IP address.
+If you have more than one network or dialup adapter, you should also select the right adapter.

 After that, you can click the 'Start Capture' button.
 While WebVideoCap is in capture mode, open your browser in a video Web page.
 If everything goes right, you should see a new video file created and grown inside the folder that you have selected.
 You can continue watching more Web site videos while WebVideoCap capture the video files in the background.
 After you finish, click the 'Stop Capture' button.